dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Using Intune, you can manage telecom expenses from data usage on organization-owned mobile devices.
-Intune integrates with Saaswedo’s [Datalert telecom expense management](http://datalert.biz/get-started) solution, which is a partner software developer.
-Datalert is real-time telecom expense management software that lets you manage telecom data usage.
-It helps you avoid costly and unexpected data and roaming overages for your Intune-managed devices.
+Intune integrates with Saaswedo’s [Datalert telecom expense management](http://datalert.biz/get-started).
+Datalert is a real-time telecom expense management solution that manages telecom data usage.
+It can help avoid costly and unexpected data and roaming charges for your Intune-managed devices.

-The integration with Datalert allows you to centrally set, monitor, and enforce roaming and domestic data usage limits.
-Automated alerts are triggered when the limits exceed your defined thresholds.
-You can also configure the service to apply different actions to individuals or groups, such as disabling roaming or exceeding the threshold.
+The integration with Datalert can set, monitor, and enforce roaming and domestic data usage limits.
+When the limits exceed your defined thresholds, alerts are automatically triggered.
+You can also configure the service to apply different actions, such as disabling roaming or exceeding the threshold, to individuals or groups.
 The Datalert management console includes reports that show data usage and monitoring information.

 The following image shows how Intune integrates with Datalert:

   ![Diagram of Intune and Datalert integration](./media/tem-datalert-intune-solution-diagram.png)

-Before you use the Datalert service with Intune, you need to configure settings in the Datalert console and in Intune.
-The connection must be turned on for the Datalert service and for Intune.
-If the Datalert side of the connection is enabled, but not the Intune side, Intune receives the communication, but ignores it.
+To use the Datalert service with Intune, there are some configuration settings in Datalert and Intune.
 This article shows you how to:

-- Configure settings in the Datalert console and in Intune
+- Configure settings in the Datalert console to connect the Datalert service to Intune.
+- Confirm this connection is active and enabled in Intune.
+- Use Intune to add the Datalert app to your devices.
-- Turn on the for the Datalert service and for Intune
+- Turn off the Datalert service and for Intune (optional).

 ## Supported platforms

-- Android 4.4 and newer devices that are KNOX capable (Samsung)
+- Android 4.4 and newer devices that are Knox capable (Samsung)

+  [Android versions that support Knox](https://seap.samsung.com/faq/what-versions-android-support-knox-standard-and-knox-premium-sdks-0) (opens Samsung's web site) lists the Knox supported versions.

 - iOS 8.0 and later

 ## Prerequisites